serial-commit-dev/serial-commit-dev/README.md

 I'm a developer working with web technologies and hardware.
 I published my [Portfolio](https://serial-commit-dev.github.io/My-Portfolio/) via GitHub Pages and I'm learning C++ through Arduino projects.

 I began with HTML and CSS and learn by building, experimenting, and using AI tools.
-Next up: Raspberry Pi to grow my hardware and IoT skills.
+Next up: Raspberry Pi/ESP32 to grow my hardware and IoT skills.

 ---